Pandan cake: Ingredients

-The original pandan cake common in Indonesia, the Netherlands, and Singapore is a usually soft sponge cake akin to the light and fluffy chiffon cake, made without any additional coating or frosting.
-The other variants are actually derived from other cake recipes, with any similarity only in the usage of green pandan flavouring extract.
+The pandan cake common in Indonesia, the Netherlands, and Singapore is a soft sponge cake akin to the chiffon cake, made without any additional coating or frosting.
+Most pandan cakes will sport a brown outer crust.
+Many recipes also call for the pandan cake to be cooled upside down, which is a technique often used with various chiffon cakes to prevent the cake from flattening out, giving it its fluffy structure.

 History and origin

 In Southeast Asia, cake-making techniques were brought into the region through European colonization.
-Malaysia and Singapore were British possessions, whilst Indonesia was formerly a Dutch colony.
+Malaysia and Singapore were British possessions, whilst Indonesia was a Dutch colony.
 European colonists brought their cuisine along with them, with the most obvious impacts in bread, cake, and pastry-making techniques.
-In Southeast Asian cuisine, the pandan leaf is a favourite flavouring agent used to give off a pleasant aroma, and added to various dishes ranging from fragrant coconut rice, traditional cakes, to sweet desserts and drinks.
-It was the fusion of European cake-making techniques with locally grown ingredients that created the pandan-flavoured cake.
+The pandan plant is believed to be native to the Moluccas islands of Indonesia.
+The plant is now commonly found throughout Southeast Asia.
+In Southeast Asian cuisine, the pandan leaf is a favourite flavouring agent used to give off a pleasant aroma, and can be added to various dishes including fragrant coconut rice, traditional cakes, and other sweet desserts and drinks.

-In 2017 CNN named the pandan cake as the national cake of Singapore and Malaysia.
-This has led to reactions in Indonesia that regarded the pandan cake, locally known as kue bolu pandan, as Indonesian.
+In 2017, CNN named the pandan cake the national cake of Singapore and Malaysia.
 In Singapore pandan cake was popularised by one of the city's most popular bakeries, Bengawan Solo, a cake shop owned by a Singaporean citizen of Indonesian origin.
+Bengawan Solo and their pandan cakes are especially popular among tourists visiting Singapore, particularly those from Hong Kong and mainland China.
+Other bakeries that carry pandan cake in Singapore include Old Seng Choong.
+During the 2020 pandemic, there was increased social media interest in a rivalry between these two shops and their pandan cakes.

 Green pandan is also used as flavouring and colouring agent in other Dutch-Indonesian cake spekkoek (lapis legit) sold in an Indo (Eurasian) shop in Amsterdam.

-According to CNN Indonesia, this cake originated from Indonesia, which can be traced to the cake-making techniques of Dutch colonists in the Dutch East Indies (now Indonesia).
-The colonial Dutch and Indo peoples combined cake-making techniques from Europe with the available local ingredients like the pandan leaf as flavouring and colouring agents.
-This cake is also known as pandan cake in Dutch, and is quite popular in the Netherlands due to its historical link to Indonesia.
-Other than its use in chiffon pandan cake, pandan leaf is also used as green colouring and flavouring in the Dutch-Indonesian favourite pandan spekkoek or lapis legit (layered cake), demonstrating the prominence of pandan leaf in Dutch-Indonesian cake and pastry making.
+According to CNN Indonesia, pandan cake originated from Indonesia, and can be traced to the cake-making techniques of Dutch colonists in the Dutch East Indies (now Indonesia).
+The colonial Dutch and Indo peoples combined cake-making techniques from Europe with local ingredients like the pandan leaf as flavouring and colouring agents.
+However, the modern pandan chiffon cake can be more directly traced back to 20th century America.

+Pandan cake is quite popular in the Netherlands due to its historical link to Indonesia.
+Other than its use in chiffon pandan cake, pandan leaf is also used as green colouring and flavouring in the Dutch-Indonesian favourite pandan spekkoek or lapis legit (layered cake).
+In recent years, pandan has grown in popularity internationally, especially in the United States, where typical western dishes are now implementing pandan as a flavouring agent and garnish.